hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTLineEdit.class/README.md

 A MTLineEdit is an editable text field containing one line.
 It can switch to a next field when tab is pressed.
-Addtitionally, it can accept a filter (regex) and a maximum input length can be set.
+Addtitionally, it can accept a pattern (RegEx) and/or a validator function to determine if input is legal.